Oysterband

 Oysterband (originally The Oyster Band) is a British folk rock and folk punk band formed in Canterbury around 1976.
+The band retired as a touring act in 2025 with final festival shows at Shrewsbury and Tønder.

 History

 Early history

 The band formed in parallel to Fiddler's Dram, and under the name "Oyster Ceilidh Band" played purely as a dance band at first.
 The name Oyster comes from the group's early association with the coastal town of Whitstable, Kent, known for the quality of its oysters.
 Their first album, released under the Oyster Ceilidh Band name, was Jack's Alive (1980) on the Dingles record label.
 Subsequent albums, as "Oyster Band" (sometimes "The Oyster Band") were released on the band's own Pukka Music label: English Rock 'n' Roll: The Early Years 1800–1850 and Lie Back and Think of England, followed by 20 Golden Tie-Slackeners and Liberty Hall.

 The line-up of the band changed over these albums.
 The first recorded line-up was: